 How to change audio guide settings on an older Samsung Galaxy Watch that uses Samsung’s Tizen operating system

-If you are using your Samsung Galaxy watch for a brisk walking exercise and want to enjoy your music or podcast, you can turn off the Audio guide features.
+If you use your Samsung Galaxy watch for a brisk walking exercise and want to enjoy your music or podcast, you can turn off the Audio guide features.

 We hope that this short article was helpful.